Giant Components in Random Temporal Graphs: Introduction

+The number of models of random \emph{temporal} networks proposed in the literature is still limited and no systematic foundations are available \cite{holme2012temporal}.
+In establishing such foundations, a natural question is: \emph{What is the temporal analog of the \ER{} random graph model?} The answer to this question is not unique, as the time dimension can be incorporated in different ways~\cite{newman2018networks}.
+Some candidates considered in the literature consider a sequence of independent \ER{} graphs, some others incorporate some dependencies in such a sequence (see for example ~\cite{chaintreau2007diameter,clementi2009broadcasting,clementi2010flooding, grindrod2010evolving, baumann2011parsimonious, zhang2017random, akrida2020fast}).

+\paragraph*{Temporal \ER{} Random Graphs.} Recently, another natural and more direct temporal analog of the \ER{} random graphs was proposed in \cite{CasteigtsRRZ21}.
+In this model, which we refer to as the \emph{temporal \ER{} random graph model}, a random temporal graph is obtained from an \ER{} random graph $G_{n,p}$ by assigning to each edge a unique label (presence time) according to a uniformly random permutation of its edges.
+The main motivation is to obtain a temporal graph model whose properties (such as threshold values) can be directly compared to the classical \ER{} model, thereby highlighting the qualitative impact of the time dimension.
+A systematic study of this model may also set a benchmark for practical models.

-Despite being rather basic, it was shown that these graphs capture several interesting features of temporal reachability.
-In particular, the fact that temporal reachability is neither transitive nor symmetric turns out to cause a number of \emph{distinct} thresholds for various degrees of reachability, whose analogs would occur simultaneously in standard random graphs.
-Namely, at $p=\log n/n$, any fixed pair of vertices can \aas reach each other; at $2\log n/n$, at least one vertex (and in fact, any fixed vertex) can \aas reach all the others; and at $3\log n/n$, all the vertices can \aas reach all others, \ie the graph is temporally connected~\cite{CasteigtsRRZ21}.
-Further events occur at $4\log n/n$, regarding properties that are unrelated to the present work (namely, temporal spanners of optimal size).
+As already remarked, the time dimension leads to a number of distinctions between static and temporal graphs.
+Many of them come from the conceptual difference between the notions of path and temporal paths.
+The reachability of a temporal graph is not symmetric (even in the undirected case) and not transitive, which is in stark contrast with static graphs.
+Indeed, the results of \cite{CasteigtsRRZ21} revealed that even the notion of connectivity translates to a rich spectrum of phase transitions in the temporal setting.
+Namely, at $p=\log n/n$, any \emph{fixed} pair of vertices can asymptotically almost surely (\aas) reach each other; at $2\log n/n$, at least one vertex (and in fact, any fixed vertex) can \aas reach all the others; and at $3\log n/n$, \aas all the vertices can reach all others, \ie the graph is temporally connected.